A decade ago, the U.S. economy was in a bad place.

 Still reeling from the financial crisis, 2009 saw ultra-low interest rates and the expectation that years of recovery would call for rates beyond 4% by 2020.

-That hasn’t happened, despite the fact that the economy is still in the middle of the longest economic expansion on record.
+That hasn’t happened, even though the economy is still in the middle of the longest economic expansion on record.
 Interest rates remain historically low, without triggering the inflation that has historically followed low rates.

 Economists are confounded.
 How could a decade of expansion not lead to higher interest rates?
 What’s different this time?